sebastiendfortier/spookipy/spookipy/minmaxvertically/MinMaxVertically.rst

                         nomvar_max_val= max_out,
                         value_to_return=True).compute()

-   | Notes:
+   Notes:

    -  If several identical values of the max or min are found in a column, the first occurrence will be considered the min or the max.
-Depending on the "--direction" option, it will be the highest or lowest occurrence in the sample.
+Depending on the "direction" option (ascending or not), it will be the highest or lowest occurrence in the sample.
-   -  When the values of KBAS and KTOP are equal to -1 (fields needed when using the "--bounded" option), the column will be ignored and the returned value will be -1.
+   -  When the values of KBAS and KTOP are equal to -1 (fields needed when using the "bounded" option), the column will be ignored and the returned value will be -1.

 Reference:
 ~~~~~~~~~~